Brad19/flexiSchools/README.md

 - Xcode 15.2 and Android studio with the above spec should be available
 - Above pre-requisites should be met.
 - API key should be working without any issues.
-Otherwise new api key should be created
+Otherwise new api key should be created.
+In my case, I've created another one as I found that the first one reached its limit during debugging and testing.
 - API_KEY will nornally be as part of env variables files which will not be uploaded to GIT repo.
-But for testing purpose, i've hard coded the key to get it working.
+But for testing purpose, I've hard coded the key to get it working.
 - There is a MAX_LIMIT of the numbef of GIFs that can be accessed with the Trending and Search GIFs end point.
 - The Gifs are presended in a rows of 2 columns similar to how GIFs are used in WhatApp or imessage
+- I've used Async storage library to save the data to the local storage to make the data persistance.
+It is reliable and maintainable as well.
+In case we want to save sensitive data like token to persist, I would have chosen a different library for better encryption and security.
+- I've left few default assets as such as it might be out of scope from the requirement point of view.

 ### Features
 - Upon loading the page, on initial load the Trendings GIFs are loaded with the load limit of 15 and upon reaching the end of the list if the data is available, it'll display the GIFs based on the offset and the limit applicable.